BUY TICKETS >

 Afternoon Soak:

 Sunshine and hot springs are a perfect combination, especially in winter.
 Colorado boasts over 300 days of sunny skies, so you’ll likely be able to enjoy beautiful weather and a blissful soak at the same time.
-Those with afternoon soaking times can enjoy the Glenwood life both before and after their visit to Iron Mountain Hot Springs.
+Those with afternoon soaking times can enjoy the Glenwood life before and after their Iron Mountain Hot Springs visit.

 For post soaking laughs, attend a Glenwood Vaudeville Revue showDo This Before: